garygangwu/self_driving_behavioral_cloning/README.md

 ### Prevent overfitting

-To prevent overfitting, both dropout and L2 regulaization are used.
+Nvidia paper didn't offer any details how to alleviate overfitting.
+In this project, both dropout and L2 regulaization are used empirically.
 50% dropout has applied to the first two fully connected layers, while the L2 regulaization has appiled to conv2D and fully connected layers.

 ### Model checkpoint